Dates: 5 days attendance in the 2 weeks commencing 30 January and 6 February 2017

 Experience gained on the placement is invaluable in helping you to make informed decisions about your future career path, as well as enhancing your employment prospects upon graduation.
 Our dedicated Placements Office helps you to obtain placements and you will receive support throughout the placement experience.
 Interview techniques and advice are also provided to help you successfully gain a placement.
 A number of companies habitually accept students from this course for the placement year.

-You will begin your placement after completion of the taught units and you will be expected to complete a minimum of 40 weeks.
+You will begin your placement after completion of the taught units.

 Our students have previously worked for:

 - Aston Martin Lagonda Ltd

 The normal requirements for embarking upon this course are:

 Possession of a 2:2 degree or equivalent in an engineering discipline

 Applicants who wish to gain the academic requirements for Chartered Engineer status you will need to have: